 Booking sports facilities

-Book tennis courts at the tennis office in Clissold Park, or call 020 7254 4235.
-Opening hours: October-May Mon-Fri 10am-Sunset Sat-Sun 9am-Sunset and June-September: Mon-Fri 10am-8pm Sat-Sun 9am-8pm.
+You can book tennis courts at the tennis office in Clissold Park, or call 020 7254 4235.
+Opening hours: October-May Mon-Fri 10am-Sunset, Sat-Sun 9am-Sunset and June-September: Mon-Fri 10am-8pm, Sat-Sun 9am-8pm.
 See www.hackneycitytennisclubs.co.uk for more information.

 Springfield Park User Group (SPUG)